-Please be aware that the path sections between points 1 and 4, and between 13 and 1 are closed due to felling operations being carried out by National Resources Wales.
+Please be aware that the path sections between points 1 and 4, and between 13 and 1 are closed due to felling operations being carried out by Natural Resources Wales.

 Pay & Display has been temporarily suspended at all our country park car parks.